nggyujia/Egg-Market-Analysis/README.md

 # When Can You Save the Most on Eggs?
-This project is a part of the [Udacity Data Science Nanodegree program](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
+This project is part of the [Udacity Data Science Nanodegree program](https://www.udacity.com/course/data-scientist-nanodegree--nd025).

 #### -- Project Status: [Completed]